Undergraduate Course: Psychology Mini-Dissertation (PSYL10131)

-The small-group nature of the course will provide an opportunity for students to engage in discussion with a staff member for 5 hours in semester one (3hrs - literature review, 2hrs -planning project) and 5 hours in semester two (research design, analysis and interpretation).
-Students will be required to spend approximately two hours per week in semester one, and three hours per week in semester two, to research the literature, design the study, and successfully complete data collection, analysis and write-up of the work.
+The small-group nature of the course will provide an opportunity for students to engage in discussion with a staff member for 4 hours in semester one (3hrs - literature review, 1hr -planning project) and 4 hours in semester two (research design, analysis and interpretation).
+In addition, students will attend 4 hours of lectures each semester that highlight key aspects of research work that all psychologists should know.
+Students will be required to spend approximately three further hours per week to research the literature, design the study, and successfully complete data collection, analysis and write-up of the work.

 This is a course in which the majority of staff-student interaction will be in small groups (around 6-10 students), with a supervisor.
 Supervisors will offer projects in a range of areas of psychological research, which could at any given time include qualitative or experimental studies, surveys, or meta-analyses.
 Subject to availability, students will be asked to indicate their preferences of topics/supervisors.

-In the first semester, students will write a literature review on the topic of the research to be done in the second semester; a draft of this review, which will eventually form the Introduction of the final report, will be submitted towards the end of semester one, with formative feedback provided by the beginning of semester two.
+In the first semester, students will write a literature review on the topic of the research to be done in the second semester.
+For mid-semester feedback, they will submit a plan for this review, and then submit the final review toward the end of Semester 1.

 Course Delivery Information

 |Academic year 2022/23, Not available to visiting students (SS1)

 Lecture Hours 8,

 Directed Learning and Independent Learning Hours

 |Additional Information (Assessment)

 35% - 2000 word literature review due toward the end of Semester 1.